corbinmunce/domoticz-plex-webhook/README.md

 node main.js
 ```

-Add a webhook in Plex to point to the server your are running main.js from.  (http://192.168.5.27/11000)
+Add a webhook in Plex to point to the server your are running main.js from.  eg http://192.168.5.28/11000